Skip to main content.

 Moderation

-Prior to Moderation, students must take a minimum of
+Prior to Moderation, students must take a minimum of:

-• four credits in technique and
+• 4 credits in technique

 Once accepted, students may choose to concentrate in creative work, performance, or both.